-Watch the video below to see the proper way of shocking your pool.
 Increase and maintain a free chlorine level of at least 20 ppm using liquid pool chlorine or bleach.
 Your chlorine level will always decrease, so it's important to keep an eye on the chlorine level and keep it high.
 Make sure your chlorine generator is turned OFF during this process.

 Keep that pump motor on 24/7 until the entire process is finished.
 All of those dead and dying algae particles are going to be floating in your pool water and they need a place to go.
 That place it in your filter where they'll be trapped and waiting to be cleaned or backwashed out.

 Let's remember that shocking a pool is a process, not an event.
 Your chlorine level will always be decreasing so maintaining a high chlorine level is a must in order to kill the green algae.